- Health Equity Home

-This Request for Services asked community-based organizations and Tribes to propose a plan for culturally relevant, linguistically appropriate and timely community engagement activities to aid the state in increasing community understanding of and participation in COVID-19 testing, case investigation, and contact tracing.
-Organizations and Tribes will be asked to learn about community questions and needs related to COVID-19 testing, case investigation, and contact tracing; work with the State and its partners to address those community needs; and connect communities to testing, case investigation, and contact tracing.
-The primary audience(s) for community engagement must include people of color, American Indians, and/or LGBTQ Minnesotans.
+These requests for services asked community-based organizations and tribes to propose a plan for culturally relevant, linguistically appropriate, and timely community engagement activities to aid the state in increasing community understanding of and participation in COVID-19 testing, vaccination, and other important public health activities.
+Organizations and tribes were asked to learn about community questions and needs related to COVID-19; work with the State and its partners to address those community needs; and connect communities to information and resources.
+The primary audience(s) for community engagement included people of color, American Indians, Minnesotans with disabilities, and/or LGBTQ Minnesotans.